A guide to tropical modifications

-We define tropical modifications via multivalued operations.
-Then we discuss several examples indicating principal features of the following observations.
-We prove several structure theorems and mention some applications.
-In Section~\ref{sec_modmotivation} we summarize the interpretations of the tropical modifications.
-So, a curious reader can start there for inspiration, and then proceed to Section~\ref{sec_moddefinition}.
-We mention several open problems, referring to them as Questions.
+This paper is organized as follows.
+Section~\ref{sec_moddefinition} defines tropical modifications via multivalued operations and discusses basic examples.
+We then prove several structural theorems and discuss applications.
+Section~\ref{sec_modmotivation} gives intuitive interpretations of tropical modifications; a reader seeking motivation may start there and then return to Section~\ref{sec_moddefinition}.
+The paper concludes with several questions where tropical modifications may be useful.